 Research Interests: I have a highly applied and multidisciplinary background involving the use of small unmanned aircraft systems (drones) and their geospatial data products for wildlife, habitat and environmental monitoring.
 Drawing on this experience, I will be developing two online graduate-level geomatics courses that will emphasize cutting-edge technologies, student autonomy, and creative and resourceful use of commercial and freeware analytical tools to tackle real-world geomatics tasks.
 With a strong focus on specific areas of application (eg. biology, agriculture, forestry, geology, water resources, etc.) prefaced by theoretical fundamentals, the aim of these courses will be to equip students with the knowledge, problem-solving abilities and hands-on skills required to hit the ground running in their professional careers.

-Research Interests: Wild turkeys were hunted to extinction in Ontario in the late 1800’s, but have since been reintroduced to the province from populations in the northeastern United States.
+Research Project: Wild turkeys were hunted to extinction in Ontario in the late 1800’s, but have since been reintroduced to the province from populations in the northeastern United States.
 This species has been successful in re-establishing populations throughout their native range in southern and central Ontario.
 Wild turkeys have also been able to colonize regions north of their native range primarily due to the expansion of Ontario’s agricultural industry and increasing winter temperatures.
 When colonizing novel landscapes, species often face unique survival and reproductive challenges.
 My research aims to investigate these challenges, while also exploring aspects of turkey social behaviour.
 Through genetic analyses and the use of VHF/GPS transmitters, I aim to explore determinants of winter flock size and membership, the genetics and inter-relatedness of winter flocks, flock information transfer and movement patterns, and the impact that supplemental food sources, made available through the agricultural industry and residential bird feeders, have on winter survival.

-Research Interests: Roads act as barriers to the movement of many animal species.
+Research Project: Roads act as barriers to the movement of many animal species.
 However, road effects often vary between species- some will not attempt to cross, treating them as impassable features of the landscape; others will attempt crossings but may suffer mortality during the crossing.
 In my research, I want to identify which factors (such as habitat availability & connectivity, traffic volumes, and road construction features) drive higher levels of road mortality; which species are more vulnerable to road mortality or to the physical barrier effect; how these aspects of the barrier interact in their impacts on metapopulation dynamics within the landscape; and how these impacts can be mitigated through the construction of passageways.
 I will be working in the Greater Toronto Area with the Toronto and Region Conservation Authority (TRCA).
 The results of these projects will help to model the impacts of roads on landscape connectivity and habitat fragmentation, and can better demonstrate the threat that roads pose to several vulnerable species.

 Professional Placement: TRCA (Toronto) – this work involved analyzing data helping to model impacts of roads on habitat fragmentation and recommend mitigation measures in the summer of 2017.